Apply to the School of Industrial & Systems Engineering

 Copies of official transcripts from all schools previously attended.
 This is required for all applicants.
 A minimum grade point average of 3.00 is required.

 Report of TOEFL score.
 This is required for all international applicants.
-A minimum score of 550 is required.
+English Proficiency Requirements

 The above material should be sent to the following address.